 \section{Related Work}

-There are two main approaches in the design of domain-specific processors: i) Top-down or subtractive customization approach where the customization is performed over an already designed processor by shaving off the gates that are not used by the target application; ii) Bottom-up or additive approach where the customization is performed at the design level by putting in the hardware blocks required by the applications.
+There are two main approaches in the design of domain-specific processors: i) Top-down or subtractive customization approach where the customization is performed over an already designed processor by removing the gates that are not used by the target application; ii) Bottom-up or additive approach where the customization is performed at the design level by placing in the hardware blocks required by the applications.

-PDAT \cite{b1} and Bespoke processors design \cite{b2} are two examples of a subtractive customization approach.
-The main disadvantage of the subtractive approach is that the process of finding and removing a large number of unused gates and hardware blocks in a well-designed processor is limited because the processor is already designed in the most optimal way.
-For example, an arithmetic logic unit (ALU) is shared among many instructions and these subtractive approaches are conservative to remove the portions of the ALU even if some of the ALU-using instructions can be removed.
+PDAT \cite{b1} and Bespoke processors \cite{b2} are two examples of a subtractive customization approach.
+PDAT converts a baseline processor into a standard netlist and uses property assertions to determine whether a specific gate is utilized during the execution of an embedded application.
+It exploits gate-level property checking to replace unused cells with wires if the relevant property is not asserted.
+Bespoke processors focus on the development of processing hardware from a baseline processor customized to a specific application.
+It uses input-independent gate activity analysis to remove the gates from the baseline processor that do not toggle during execution, resulting in a bespoke processor.
+The main disadvantage of the subtractive approach is that the opportunity of finding and removing a large number of unused gates and hardware blocks in a baseline processor is limited because processors are typically designed as lean as possible.
+For example, an arithmetic logic unit (ALU) is shared among many instructions, and these subtractive approaches are conservative to remove the portions of the ALU even if some of the ALU-using instructions can be removed.

-ASIPs \cite{b3, b4, b34, b35} use an additive customization approach where they create the custom instruction set for the application or the domain, and then generate the ASIP executing the custom instruction set.
+ASIPs \cite{b3, b4, b34, b35} use an additive customization approach in which they create the custom instruction set for the target application or domain and then generate the ASIP that executes the custom instruction set.
 A complete software toolchain (e.g., a compiler, assembler, linker and simulator) is also generated to support the ASIP, which is an overhead.
-They adopt conventional processor microarchitecture techniques, and verification is not integral part of the design.
+They adopt conventional processor microarchitecture techniques, and verification is not an integral part of the design.
 Conventional verification strategies must be used after generating ASIPs.